Avoiding accidental fires in the home

 - obvious fire safety dangers - look out for obvious fire safety dangers, stub out cigarettes, and never leave cooking unattended

-- planned escape - have a planned escape, keep access routes clear, close all doors at night and have your keys at the ready
+- planned escape - have a fire escape plan, keep access routes clear, close all doors at night and have your keys at the ready

-You can find out more about fire safety at the pages below:
+You can find out more about fire safety at this link:

 Be responsible and protect yourself, your family and your home from fire.